hkparker/TLB/README.md

 License
 -------

-This project is licensed under the MIT license, see LICENSE for more example.
+This project is licensed under the MIT license, see LICENSE for more information.